Why is investment risk important?

 Cash is the least risky of the four but it tends to deliver low returns, which means the value of your money can be eroded in times of high inflation (see ‘Inflation risk’ explained below).

-Find out more: Cash as an asset class – how to get the best returns.
+Find out more: cash as an asset class

 One step up the risk ladder are government bonds, or gilts, followed by investment grade corporate bonds, where you effectively lend money to large companies in exchange for a fixed rate of interest.
 High-yield bonds, also known as 'junk bonds', are an even riskier option because they deal with companies seen to have a high risk of default.

 Find out more: gilts and corporate bonds explained

 Investing in commercial property, such as offices, supermarkets and warehouses, can grow your money through rental income and growth in the value of the property you own, but can be illiquid - meaning it can be hard to sell if you need to access your money.